 "What else is he going to do with that thing?"
-"How much to race him?"
+"How much would it take you to race him?"
 The man yelled, as the car itched back and forth.
 The light turned green as the next light, just a block further turned red.
 "Why would I?
-I'm in a dated Crown Vic."
-"Cops drive those and it wouldn't stop them from chasing him down.
+I'm in a dated Crown Vic anyway" "Cops drive those and it wouldn't stop them from chasing him down.
 How much?"
 The Dodge paced me while I eased up to the next light.
 "I'm not a cop.
 That's their job."
 "Guess how much it took one of those girls to give it up for me?"
 He leaned forward.
 "I don't know."
 "Three hundred.
 That was all it took.
 Now, how much would it take you to dust that asshole?"
-Before I could consider it further, before I could fully realize the absurdity of a beat Crown Vic street racing Interstate 84, I told him the same amount: three hundred.
+Before I could consider it even further, before I could fully realize the absurdity of a beat Crown Vic street racing Interstate 84, I tell him the same amount: three hundred.
 "Done," he said and, before the light turned, handed me three crisp bills.

 My taxi was a V-8; a re-outfitted police car and this one, this one I'd been driving for two years, had just had the alignment fixed and it handled just fine, and so I charged back, and as the light turned, I fired the engine again as the man howled with something like satisfaction.
 I took the viper off-guard and swung in front of him before the next light.
 When I charged the engine again I also flipped my signal toward the on-ramp to 84, daring if he really, really wanted to do this even though I had more at stake with my cab number emblazoned on both my fender and front flanks so any do-gooder could report me or a cop nail me with something worse than a ticket; a reckless endangerment charge or something.
-But there weren't any children on bigwheels or old biddies returning library books at one A.M; only drunks and insomniacs out that late and so I took him on the ramp, shoved ahead at a modest clip around the slight turn and, as I merged onto the freeway, already in third gear and engine blazing, drowning out everything, I realized that the car was far behind me, fading into a swarm of headlights.
+But there weren't any children on bigwheels or old biddies returning library books at one A.M, only drunks and insomniacs, cab drivers and cops out that late and so I took him on the ramp, shoved ahead at a modest clip around the slight turn because he couldn't get around me and, as I merged onto the freeway, already in third gear and engine blazing, drowning out everything, I realized that the car was far behind me, fading into a nest of headlights.
 As I eased on the gas and allowed my car to slow back from eighty-five, I remembered to pocket the money the man had given me.
-By the time I'd slowed to sixty, I was breathing again and could smell the molded bottoms of plastic sheeting stapled to the floor, the charred afterthought of burnt tobacco from back when it was legal to smoke in the cab, and the fuel smell, like someone left an emptied gas can under the back seat that pulsed when I pushed the old thing.
-I jumped, aware that the man was between the seats, at my elbows.
+By the time I'd slowed to sixty, I was breathing again and could smell the molded bottoms of plastic sheeting stapled to the floor, the charred afterthought of burnt tobacco from back when it was legal to smoke in the cab, and the fuel smell, like someone left an emptied gas can under the back seat that bloomed when I pushed the old thing.
+I might have just woken up, realizing that the man, he was nearly between the seats, at my elbows.
 "How do you feel?"
 He said.
 I gripped the bills in the pocket of my hoodie.
 "Less poor," I told him.